root-project/web/manual/geometry/index.md

 toc_sticky: true
 ---

-A geometry represents a Hierarchie of constructive solid geometry primitive elements (shapes or solid).
+A geometry represents a hierarchy of constructive solid geometry primitive elements (shapes or solid).
 The main functionalities provided are ray model collision detection functionality, visualization, overlap checking and persistency.